sous-chefs/percona/README.md

 ### Chef

+This cookbook requires Chef >= 11.14.2 due to the use of the `sensitive` attribute for some resources.

-We aim to test the most recent releases of Chef 10 and 11.
+We aim to test the most recent releases of Chef.
 You can view the [currently tested versions](https://github.com/phlipper/chef-percona/blob/master/.travis.yml).
 (Feel free to submit a pull request if they're out of date!)